Child Custody & Visitation

-Our Hilliard child visitation lawyer at Dailey Law Offices has handled thousands of cases across Franklin County family courts, and is proud to bring that experience and skill to each and every client she works with.
+Our Hilliard child custody & visitation lawyers at Dailey Law Offices has handled thousands of child custody cases across Franklin County family courts, and is proud to bring that family law experience and skill to each and every client our law firm works with.

 - Emergency custody orders